 Nominations close July 1 for the annual Tennis Industry Hall of Fame.
 Inductees for 2018 will be announced at the 11th Annual TIA Tennis Forum, to be held in New York City on Monday, Aug.
 27. Visit TennisIndustry.org/HoF for more information or to nominate.
 (All nominations will be confidential.)

-The 10th Annual Tennis Industry Association (TIA) Tennis Forum will be on Monday, Aug.
-28, at the Intercontinental New York Barclay Hotel.
-The Forum will include the latest news about the state of the tennis industry, updates on grow-the-game initiatives, business insights and a spotlight on innovation.
+The 11th Annual Tennis Industry Association Tennis Forum will be on Monday, Aug.
+27, at the Grand Hyatt New York in Manhattan.
+The Forum will include the latest news about the state of the tennis industry, business insights and updates on grow-the-game initiatives including the USTA’s Net Generation.
+Click here to register.

 The fifth annual Tennis Owners & Managers (TOM) Conference in Charleston, S.C., brought together dozens of top speakers and experts to focus on innovation, growth, business leadership and development in the tennis and racquet sports industry.
 This year, many of the presentations throughout the three-day event were videotaped and are available to TOM Conference attendees and others to review.
 Go to https://vimeo.com/tennisindustry.

 The month of May is “Play Tennis Month,” and thousands of tennis programs and events around the country are showcasing the sport and all its health benefits.
 As one of the healthiest, most fun and most social activities, tennis is attracting players of all ages and abilities.
 Visit PlayTennisMonth.com to find nearby tennis facilities and programs.

 Attention Tennis Providers: Sign up now to be a participating location for Play Tennis Month.
 Join with hundreds of other facilities and providers across the country who are helping to showcase the sport of tennis and all its health benefits, and to bring more people into the game.
 Sign up now at PlayTennisMonth.com.